Aaalan-Zhang/Aaalan-Zhang/README.md

   ~~This program is just, fine🙃.~~
 * 🎓 I graduated with a dual BS degree in Data Science from Duke Kunshan University in Suzhou (Soochow, 苏州), China, and a BS from Duke University (good time in Durham, NC🍂).
 * 📖 Interested in exploring late modern period history, political economy, and public transportation.
 * 🧑‍💻 For serious stuff, currently working on the data pipeline and backend for an E-learning platform.
-I am thinking about how to make it more scalable...
+I am thinking about how to make it more scalable.
+The other stuff is for flask development, well, that's only a small part of an overly complicated project.
-* 🧑‍💻 The other stuff is for flask development, well, that's only a small part of an overly complicated project.
+* 🧑‍💻 Learning some LLM knowledge.
 * 🏃 Frequent traveler✈️.
 Successfully spent less than 7 hours from my apartment in PGH to NHV🙃.
 * 🥲 Struggling to find a job.
+But I will be a good programmer and engineer.
 * 🧑‍💻 Developing my personal site.
 Checkout chenglinzhang.com.😄

 <!--